ovh/docs/pages/web_cloud/email_and_collaborative_solutions/email_pro/how_to_configure_android/guide.en-ie.md

 ---
-title: 'Email Pro - Configuring an Email Pro account in Gmail for Android'
+title: "E-mail Pro - Configure your email account on Gmail for Android"
 excerpt: 'Find out how to configure an Email Pro account on Android, via the Gmail app'
-updated: 2024-03-15
+updated: 2024-10-09
 ---

 <style>